 The City of Gladewater is served by the Gladewater Independent School District.

-Today, it is the Antique Capital of East Texas, a Texas Main Street and a National Main Street city.
+Today, it is the Antique Capital of East Texas, and a Texas Main Street and a National Main Street city.

 Communities Around Gladewater